hollowdll/hakjdb/docs/kvdbserver.md

 - `tls_enabled`: Enable TLS.
 If enabled, connections will be encrypted.
 Can be true or false.
 - `tls_private_key_path`: The path to the TLS private key.
 - `log_level`: The log level.
 Can be debug, info, warning, error, or fatal.
+- `verbose_logs_enabled`: Enable verbose logs.
+Verbose logs show more information and details.
+Typically used with debug log level for debugging purposes.

 # Environment variables